Metalclad: Guadalcázar landfill

 In 1995, the Mexican Secretariat of the Environment and Natural Resources authorized the operations of the landfill with the condition that Metalclad agree to clean up the improperly disposed hazardous materials.
 Local authorities then denied the building permit.
 A court case determined that the permit denial meant that Metalclad was required to cease operating the site.
+In September of 1997, the Governor of San Luis Potosi issued an Ecological Degree stating that the landfill site was included in a protected natural area, ceasing operations.

 In 1997, Metalclad sued the Mexican Government for damages under Chapter 11 of NAFTA for $90 million and was awarded by an ICSID arbitration panel $16.7 million.
-This award was later reduced by $1.1 million to $15.6 million, by review in the courts of British Columbia (the jurisdiction where the NAFTA hearing was held) due to a recalculation of the applicable interest period.
+This award was later reduced to $15.6 million, by review in the courts of British Columbia (the jurisdiction where the NAFTA hearing was held) due to a recalculation of the applicable interest period.